Who to contact if you have an issue with your exam

 Phone: 0113 3801 290

-The Student Counselling Centre can provide a standard email to support a plea of mitigating circumstances.
-To be eligible for this, you must either be, or have been, a client of the centre.
+The Student Counselling and Wellbeing service can provide a standard email to support a plea of mitigating circumstances.
+To be eligible for this, you must either be, or have been, attending appointments at the time of the circumstances you are seeking mitigation for.
+We are unable to provide statements retrospectively.

 No information is given about a student without their consent.

-If you have any questions about the Student Counselling Centre's policy on providing evidence on mitigating circumstances, please feel free to contact the Centre and speak to the head of service or a core team member.
+If you have any questions about the Student Counselling and Wellbeing service policy on providing evidence on mitigating circumstances, please feel free to contact the Centre and speak to the head of service or a core team member.

 Student Counselling Centre policy on mitigating circumstances emails